-Plan your trip to the Wilds of Pennsylvania to see the autumn color so you can be in beautiful Foxburg on the Allegheny on Sunday, October 1 for the return by popular acclaim of the acclaimed, young organist and recipient of the American Theatre Organ Society 2021 Organist of the Year, BRETT VALLIANT at 2 PM in Foxburg’s Lincoln Hall with “FROM BACH TO BACHARACH!
+Plan your trip to the Wilds of Pennsylvania to see the autumn color so you can be in beautiful Foxburg on the Allegheny on Sunday, October 1 for the return by popular demand of the acclaimed, young organist and recipient of the American Theatre Organ Society 2021 Organist of the Year, BRETT VALLIANT at 2 PM in Foxburg’s Lincoln Hall with “FROM BACH TO BACHARACH!

 ARCA is grateful for the generous gift of Dr. Charles and Susan Sutherland sponsoring the return of Brett Valliant to the McKissick Mighty Wurlitzer.